cache2k/cache2k/src/site/markdown/index.md

 ## Features at a glance

- * Single small jar file (less than 400k) with no external dependencies
+ * Small jar file (less than 400k) with no external dependencies
  * Even smaller, for use with [Android](docs/latest/user-guide.html#android)
  * Fastest access times, due to non blocking and wait free access of cached values, [Blog article](https://cruftex.net/2017/09/01/Java-Caching-Benchmarks-Part-3.html)
  * Java 6 and [Android](docs/latest/user-guide.html#android) compatible